This post may contain affiliate links. Please see my disclosure policy for details.

 Wayland’s Smithy is a Neolithic burial site and chambered long barrow.
 It actually has two phases to the mound.

 The first structure was made of earth, stone and wood and housed 14 early humans, Their remains date back to around 3,500 BC.
 These were 11 men, 2 women and one child.

-It was used for around 100 years with many generations of the settlers here.
-This is the remains we can explore today.
+It was used for around 100 years with many generations of settlers here.
+These are the remains we can explore today.

 It’s estimated to be around 56 metres or 185 feet long by about 13 metres or 43 feet wide.